tobesimple7/TbsGrid/README.md

 - I am currently trying to manage the version with the beta version.
 - It seems like it will take 2 to 3 months to get to a more stable version.

-I think it will stabilize once we test and fix bugs so that the release beta version becomes 2.0.0. haha.
+I think it will stabilize once i test and fix bugs so that the release beta version becomes 2.0.0. haha.

 ## Notable features